Counselor's Corner

 As the school counselor, one of my biggest responsibilities is teaching classroom counseling lessons.
 These lessons teach students social-emotional skills related to such topics as emotion management, empathy for others, how to stand up to disrespectful behaviors, and conflict management.
 We cover Bullying topics in depth every October and review throughout the year.
 Lessons also sometimes cover skills related to career exploration and academic skills for learning.
 Classroom counseling lessons occur in each classroom every week for 30 mins.

-Another role of the school counselor is evaluate data that will support our students in the areas of Academics (grades), Behavior and Attendance.
-Mrs. Mullenhour supports our MTSS (Multi-tiered Systems of Support) team to create strategic interventions for students who need support in these areas.
+Another role of the school counselor is to evaluate data that will support our students in the areas of Academics (grades), Behavior and Attendance.
+Mrs. Woods supports our MTSS (Multi-tiered Systems of Support) team to create strategic interventions for students who need support in these areas.
 We formulate a goal for the student and track their progress frequently.
-The MTSS team is made up of teachers, Instructional Coaches, School Social worker and Principal.
+The MTSS team is made up of teachers, Instructional Coaches, Success Coaches, and Principal.
 We all work together to come up with ideas to get our students back on track and successful in their educational careers.

-While school counselors should not be used in lieu of community counselors for more intensive counseling support, I occasionally provide one-on-one support for students with unique short-term counseling needs.
+While school counselors should not be used in lieu of community counselors for more intensive counseling support, I occasionally provide some one on one support such as 15 minute check-in's to offer some coping skills.
 I can also provide resources for more long-term counseling needs.
-Additional resources ( food pantries, basic needs) is also something school counselors provide to families of our students.
+Additional resources (food pantries, basic needs) is also something school counselors provide to families of our students.

 Student Resources

-These curriculums will help our Knights learn important skills that will help them both academically and emotionally for the rest of their lives!
+These curricula will help our Knights learn important skills that will help them both academically and emotionally for the rest of their lives!

 Assignments